MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 - Check that the URL contains the `.mcas` suffix
 - Visit all pages within the app that are part of a user's work process and verify that the pages render correctly.
 - Verify that the behavior and functionality of the app isn't adversely affected by performing common actions such as downloading and uploading files.
 - Review the list of domains associated with the app.
-For more information, see [Add the domains for the app](#add-domains).

 If you encounter errors or issues, use the admin toolbar to gather resources such as `.har` files and recorded sessions for filing a support ticket.